HectareaGalbis/cl-glfw/docs/api/input.md

 ## Description

-This is the reference documentation for input related functions and types.
+This is the reference documentation for input related functions and types\.

 * [Input reference](/docs/api/input.md#input-reference)
   * [Description](/docs/api/input.md#description)